Steve McQueen as Thomas Crown, millionaire playboy and heist mastermind

 How to Get the Look

 Steve McQueen is one of many style icons who defined the Harrington jacket’s status as the ultimate in mid-century “rebel cool” style.
-The Baracuta jacket, desert boots, and tortoise-framed Persol sunglasses may be worn in this scene by Thomas Crown the character… but they’re all classic McQueen.
+The Baracuta jacket, playboy boots, and tortoise-framed Persol sunglasses may be worn in this scene by Thomas Crown the character… but they’re all classic McQueen.

 - Navy cotton Baracuta G9 “Harrington” zip-up windbreaker jacket with tall 2-button collar, button-down flapped slanted side pockets, “umbrella” back vent, elasticized cuffs and hem